oVirt/ovirt-site/source/release/4.4.3/index.md

 ### Enhancements

+#### VDSM

+ - [BZ 1859092](https://bugzilla.redhat.com/1859092) **Logical Name is missing when attaching RO direct LUN to a VM**

+   Previously, the logical name of LUN disks within the guest weren't pull to the user visibility.
+Now, the LUN logical name is pulled and shown in the disk device.

 #### oVirt Engine

+ - [BZ 1881119](https://bugzilla.redhat.com/1881119) **[RFE] Make engine-backup refuse to restore a backup from a version earlier than 4.3.10**

+   engine-backup now refuses to restore a backup taken with a version earlier than 4.3.10, to prevent a missing cinderlib database on restore - as cinderlib database backup was added on in 4.3.10.

  - [BZ 1797717](https://bugzilla.redhat.com/1797717) **Search backend cannot find VMs which name starts with a search keyword**